Feedback

 2018–2020

-Modern mergers with audio mixing — This is the time when merging vidos online become so reliable that it start feeling like desktop software.
+Modern mergers with audio mixing — This is the time when merging videos online become so reliable that it start feeling like desktop software.
 Newer video mergers are providing features like background music, thumbnail previews, and audio mixing.
 ClikDeo video merger tool also have features like "Add background Music" and "Mute Original Audio" etc.

 2021–Today